azhar0506/levelup/docker/docker_networks.md

 # Docker Networking Basics

-Docker provides several built-in network dirvers.
+Docker provides several built-in network drivers.

 - `bridge`: This is the default network driver.
 When you start a container without specifying a network, it automatically connects to the bridge network.
   - Containers on the same bridge network can communicate with each other using their IP address